How to Compost in a Chicago Apartment

 You probably have a few questions - here are a few we frequently get:

-- Will storing scraps for pickup service stink up my kitchen?
+- Will storing food stink up my kitchen?

 -I eat meat and dairy.
 Will I be able to compost those?

 Most likely, yes!
-Some pick-up services do accept meat and dairy, and some don’t.
+The City's Food Scrap Drop-Off program accepts meat and dairy, and some pick-up services do accept, too.
 Before you sign up, make sure to read the list of things that your service will accept to make sure they take these.

 -Will I miss taking out the trash now that I’m making so much less of it?